-Knowing the room size is by far the most crucial aspect to take into consideration.
-Under no circumstances should you buy a device that is not powerful enough to cover the entire room.
-Trying to save money by the size of your purifier is saving at the wrong place.
-Because, if the air purifier is not strong enough, the positive effect of the device will not work.
+Knowing your room size is by far the most crucial aspect for taking into consideration.
+Under no circumstances you should buy a device which is not powerful enough to include the entire room.
+If you are trying to save money by the reducing the size of your purifier then this is saving at the wrong place.
+Because, if the air purifier is not strong enough to cover the whole room, then the positive side of the device will not be in effect.

-Before you decide on one or the other air purifier, know the square meters of the room where you want to use it and then check the maximum capacity as stated by the manufacturer.
-You can find this vital information either on the packaging or in the product description inside the box.
-See below
+Before you decide on any air purifier, must keep in mind the square meters of your room where it has to be used and then check the maximum capacity of air purifier as stated by the manufacturer.
+You can find this important piece of information either on the packaging or may be in the product description inside its box.

-The noise level for the air cleaner is another critical factor, by which you should decide.
-A noise which at the moment might not be disturbing can get quite agitating over a few hours.
-While some devices are almost inaudible, others can produce disturbing noises.
-Considering the noise level is especially important if you want to use the air cleaner in your bedroom.
+Air cleaner noise level for is another critical factor, which should be taken in consideration to decide.
+A noise which might not be disturbing at the start can get quite agitating after a few hours.
+While some devices are creating almost no noise, others can produce more disturbing noises.
+Considering the noise level is important if air cleaner has to be used in your bedroom.

-Always check which decibel value the manufacturer gives for the device.
-This information is listed in decibel value (abbreviation dB or dB(A)).
+Always check which decibel value the manufacturer provides for the device.
+This information is listed in dB / decibel value.
 You will find it in the product information.
-Following, we give you a list, which will help you to estimate how loud the air purifier is during the air exchange.
+Also, this list, will help you to estimate how loud the air purifier should be during the air exchange.

 0 to 10 decibels: almost inaudible